lazywhen01/lazywhen01/README.md

 🔭 I’m currently working on:
 Central Visayas Information Sharing Network Foundation, Inc. (2024) - IT Specialist.

-👯 I’m looking to collaborate on:
-Web development projects, software solutions, and IT system implementations.

 🤝 I’m looking for help with:
 Expanding my knowledge in intelligent systems and natural language processing.

 🌱 I’m currently learning:
 React, Typescript, and further exploring AI and machine learning technologies.

-💬 Ask me about:
-Web development and troubleshooting hardware and software issues.

 ⚡ Fun fact:
 I once developed an offline Earthquake Information Website that was well-received for its innovation and functionality.